 – Unison button has 3 positions, off (poly) – Unison 5 – Unison 1.
 Mode changes on cycle.
 Unison mode is stored on current patch.

 – Mod preset enables page 2 for (software based) 2nd LFO.
 When swiched on LFO speed sets the frequency and PMOD MIX sets the amplitude for second LFO.
-Waveform swithces and PMOD destination switches are used for waveform selection and modulation destination.
+WAVEFORM switches chooses the 2nd LFO wareform and PMOD switches the destination of the modulation destination.
 FREQ1 and FREQ2 modulates the mixer OSC1 and OSC2 VCAs.
 PWs and FILT are routed as named.
 Mod Preset button is also used for tape storage.

 – Edit button (or PS5+PS8 on rev1) enables setting page.
 Values are stored to NVRAM.